Phileosopher/commonplace/glossary-spiritual.md

 Bibliology - The systematic theology branch that addresses the Bible

 Calvinism - The belief that God is sovereign, can veer into [fatalism](glossary-philosophy.md)

+Cataphatic theology - aka affirmative theology, finding truths by affirming what things are, contrasts with apophatic theology

 Christology - The systematic theology branch that addresses God as Jesus Christ